alttester/AltTester-Unity-SDK/Docs/source/pages/alttester-with-appium.md

 > appium &               # start appium
 ```

-We've created an example python project which can be found [here](https://gitlab.com/altom/altunity/examples/alttrashcat-tests-python-appium) which hopefully can get you started on your own projects.
+We've created an example python project which can be found [here](https://github.com/alttester-test-examples/Python-Android-with-Appium-AltTrashCat-) which hopefully can get you started on your own projects.
 Using it will also automatically install the requirements needed for running the tests.
-More details about it [below](#altunity-tester-with-appium-example).
+More details about it [below](#alttester-unity-sdk-with-appium-example).

-## Why use Appium together with AltUnity Tester
+## Why use Appium together with AltTester Unity SDK

 There's a couple of reasons/scenarios for which you would want to use both of these frameworks:

-* By itself, AltUnity Tester cannot launch an app on a device.
-If you want to run tests in a pipeline, or by using [cloud services](./tester-with-cloud), you can either create a script which will start your app, or you can use Appium before the tests execution;
+* By itself, AltTester Unity SDK cannot launch an app on a device.
+If you want to run tests in a pipeline, or by using [cloud services](./alttester-with-cloud), you can either create a script which will start your app, or you can use Appium before the tests execution;
-* AltUnity Tester cannot perform some types of actions, such as interacting with any native popups your app might have, or putting the app in the background and resuming it.
-In any of these cases you can use Appium to do the things that AltUnity Tester can't.
+* AltTester Unity SDK cannot perform some types of actions, such as interacting with any native popups your app might have, or putting the app in the background and resuming it.
+In any of these cases you can use Appium to do the things that AltTester Unity SDK can't.

-## AltUnity Tester with Appium example
+## AltTester Unity SDK with Appium example

 After you cloned our example project, there are a couple of things you need to check before running the tests: